This Carrot Ginger Soup is so delicious, you will forget it is healthy!

 *Avocados are a great source of vitamins C, E, K, and B-6, as well as riboflavin, niacin, folate, pantothenic acid, magnesium and potassium.
 They also provide lutein, beta-carotene and omega-3s.

 You will have to juice the carrots to get the fresh juice.
-I highly recommend the Breville if you are looking for a juicer.
-I have been juicing regularly for 3 years now and my Breville Juice Fountain Plus is still juicing beautifully!
+I highly recommend the Breville JE98XL Juice Fountain Plus 850-Watt Juice Extractorif you are looking for a juicer.
+I have been juicing regularly for 3 years now and my Greville JE98XL Juice Fountain Plus 850-Watt Juice Extractor is still juicing beautifully!

 - 3 cups carrot juice